Michael J. Kennedy (politician)

 Michael Joseph Kennedy (October 25, 1897 – November 1, 1949) was an American businessman and politician.
 He was a member of the United States House of Representatives from the state of New York from 1939 to 1943.

 Biography

-Kennedy was born in New York City in 1897 and attended Sacred Heart Parochial School before becoming a clerk for the New York City Board of Elections in 1921.
+Kennedy was born in New York City on October 25, 1897 and attended Sacred Heart Parochial School before becoming a clerk for the New York City Board of Elections in 1921.

 He was appointed a New York City Marshal in 1923 and served until 1938, when he became active in the insurance business.

 Congress

 Kennedy was elected to the U.S. House of Representatives in 1938 as a Democrat and reelected in 1940.
 He served from January 1939 to January 1943 (the 76th and 77th Congresses).
-He was not a candidate for reelection in 1942, and returned to the insurance business.
+He was not a candidate for reelection in 1942.

+Later career

+After leaving Congress, he returned to the insurance business.
 Kennedy had been active in the Tammany Hall organization, and was the organization's leader from 1942 to 1944.